langchain4j/langchain4j/docs/docs/tutorials/structured-outputs.md

 #### `JsonObjectSchema`

-`JsonObjectSchema` represents an object with nested properties.
+The `JsonObjectSchema` represents an object with nested properties.
 It is usually a root element of the `JsonSchema`.

 There are several ways to add properties to a `JsonObjectSchema`: